 - To take a step back and review the horse from the ground

 - The horse gets used to our voice, which aids with riding as well

-Lungeing is great for the acclimatization of the young horse to the saddle or harness.
+Lunging is great for the acclimatization of the young horse to the saddle or harness.

 We are sure you could identify yourself and your horse with any of the reasons listed for lungeing.

 Are you ready to get started?
-Here you go.
+Here you go!
 Check out our Sticky Note: How to lunge before riding.